 Importance of Precise and accurate LLMs !

-Motivation: In the financial domain, it is important to have highly precise and accurate responses from an LLM otherwise the impact can be catastrophic for users.
+Motivation: In the financial domain, it is important to have highly precise and accurate responses from an LLM otherwise the impact can be catastrophic for users - Imagine how errors here could lead to not having enough to save for retirement, pay employees or owing taxes !

 Problem Statement: General purpose Transformer models lack the granular domain expertise necessary for sophisticated financial insight generation.
 This project evaluates the impact of domain-specific parameter tuning on a base LLM architecture.
 By conducting a comparative performance analysis against the baseline, this study seeks to characterize the extent to which specialized fine-tuning improves semantic accuracy and reasoning within the financial services vertical.